-- On governance:

-- Development and implementation of an internal anti-corruption compliance programme - Publication of evidence that operations and business practices comply with all applicable local and international laws and regulations (e.g. EIA/SIA report, OHS Management Plan)
+- On governance: - Disclosure of chemical by-products that may arise from operations (e.g. fracking) - Public commitment in the form of policies surrounding issues regarding climate change - Development of a strategy for community engagement, clarifying which stakeholders will be heard, how their views will be taken into account, and how competing interests will be balanced - Development and implementation of an internal anti-corruption compliance programme - Publication of evidence that operations and business practices comply with all applicable local and international laws and regulations (e.g. EIA/SIA report, OHS Management Plan)